 And when it’s time to enter a trade, I’ll take you by the hand and give you the step-by-step instructions you need to place a trade…

-You can expect at least 2-3 trade per day.
-Many trading services out there may deliver 2-3 recommendation per month...
+You can expect at least 2-3 trades per day.
+Many trading services out there may deliver 2-3 recommendations per month...
 But in Daily Profits Live, we’re always looking for setups.

 And here’s the best part…